 C. If a manufacturer exceeds the legacy engine sales limits in Option 2 for 2024 or 2025 model years, the maximum percentage exceeding the allowable sales limits without being considered non-compliant is 5 percent for medium heavy-duty diesel engines and 1 percent for the combined light heavy-duty and heavy heavy-duty diesel engines above a given legacy engine sales limit.
 The excess NOx and PM emissions from these percentages of heavy-duty legacy engines exceeding the allowable legacy engine sales limits must be offset at 4 times the deficit balance.
 For example, if the deficit balance of the percentage above a given legacy engine sales limit is 1 Mg NOx, the manufacturer would need to offset the deficit with 4 Mg NOx.
 All legacy engine sales above the legacy engine sales limits in Option 2 plus the allowed percent sales exceedance will be considered non-compliant engine sales.
 For example, if at the end of 2024 model year, a manufacturer using Option 2 determines that it has sold 1,000 heavy-duty diesel engines in California of which 660 are medium heavy-duty diesel legacy engines and 150 are the combined light heavy-duty and heavy heavy-duty diesel legacy engines, then the manufacturer must offset the deficit from 600 medium heavy-duty diesel legacy engines and 150 light heavy-duty and heavy heavy-duty diesel engines at the normal rate plus the deficit from 50 medium heavy-duty diesel legacy engines (i.e., 1,000 engines x 5 percent) at 4 times the normal rate.
 The remaining 10 medium heavy-duty diesel legacy engines would be considered non-compliant.

 v.
-NOx and PM deficits generated by legacy engines are subject to the provisions of § 86.004-15.A.(b)(5) of the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles,” as incorporated by reference in title 13, CCR, section 1956.8(b).
+NOx and PM deficits generated by legacy engines are subject to the provisions of § 86.004-15.A.(b)(5) of the “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Diesel Engines and Vehicles,” as incorporated by reference in title 13, CCR, section 1956.8(b).

 vi.
 In order to certify legacy engines in a particular model year, a manufacturer must also certify one or more heavy-duty diesel engine families subject to the standards in title 13, CCR, section 1956.8(a)(2)(C)1 in the same model year.
 For the 2024 model year, a manufacturer may certify legacy engine families prior to certifying at least one engine family subject to the standards in title 13, CCR, section 1956.8(a)(2)(C)1.
 Failure to certify a 2024 model year engine family to the standards in title 13, CCR, section 1956.8(a)(2)(C)1 will result in the revocation of all 2024 model year Executive Orders issued for legacy engine families under this provision ab initio.

-(D) Except as provided in subsection (a)(2)(F) below, the exhaust emissions from new 2027 and subsequent model heavy-duty diesel engines, urban bus engines, heavy-duty natural gas-fueled and liquefied-petroleum-gas-fueled engines derived from diesel-cycle engines, and heavy-duty methanol-fueled diesel engines, in all cases engines used in heavy-duty vehicles over 14,000 pounds GVWR, shall not exceed:

-Exhaust Emission Standards for 2027 and Subsequent Model

-Light Heavy-Duty Engines, and Medium Heavy-Duty Engines

-(g/bhp-hr)